KatlehoJordan/ds-playground/python/README.md

 # `python` playground for data science

-This container is meant to be used for rapid development of data science projects.
+This container is meant to be used for rapid development of data science projects using `python`.

 ## Getting started

-1. Fork the repository
-2. Clone the repository locally
+1. Open a new VS Code workspace in `python`
-3. Use VS Code Dev containers to build a base container
+2. Use VS Code Dev containers to build a base container
-4. Open `main.py` to start getting an introduction to the functionality.
+3. Open `main.py` to start getting an introduction to the functionality.

 ## Using alias `python-playground`